 How to Vote in YouGov Polls?

 You can’t vote in the polls, per se.
-Your vote counts after you fill out a survey.
+Your vote counts after you fill out an online survey.

 After polls end, you can see how your ‘vote’ has been counted.

 You can access YouGov through your browser, or you can download the app on Google Play and the Apple Store